HafidilAsad/Autonic_modbus_NodeJs/README.md

-# NodejsHF2211Schneider_PM
-This is Program is For Reading Data Fpr Power Meter Scheneider With HF2211
+This Program is for reading data autonics data with communication modbus